 Freshers can be fun and exciting, but it can also be overwhelming and exhausting.
 Many students come down with “Freshers flu” during or shortly after Freshers because they are physically and mentally exhausted.
 If you have a headache and a sore throat after Freshers, you probably won’t be the only one.

-You may find that, despite your best efforts, you feel too jet-lagged or homesick to really have fun at Freshers.
+You may find that, now that you study abroad in the UK you are homesick.
 People may tell you that Freshers is supposed to be the best week of your life, but don’t feel bad if it isn’t.
 Remember, it’s only your first week at university.
 You’ll have lots of other chances to make friends, have fun, and explore your new home.
 You don’t have to do it all in one week.